Years after being retained, students

 instilling pride in achievement, enhancing

-, and promoting family-school partnerships to help
+motivation to learn, and promoting family-school partnerships to help

 reinforce learning at home.
 Not surprisingly, programs that succeed in these